matthewleach/enki-web/web/html-basics/hypertext-markup-language.md

 ---
 ## Content

-Also known as **HTML**, it is the standard markup language used to create websites.
-HTML[1] describes the structure of a web page semantically, using **tags**.
-A HTML tag syntax is the name of the HTML element, enclosed by the *less than* and *greater than* signs.
+HyperText Markup Language, more often just referred to as **HTML**, is the standard markup language used to create websites.
+HTML describes the structure of a web page semantically and uses elements that are made up of **tags**.
+Tags are easy to recognize as they use *less than* and *greater than* signs.

 To denote the end of most HTML elements, a closing tag is used.
 It has an extra forward slash before the name of the element:
 ```html